MaksimDzhangirov/backendBankExample/docs/part64-eng.md

 ```

 Basically, we convert the returned error into a status object, and require
-the code field of that object to be `NotFound`, since it's the value should
+the `Code` field of that object to be `NotFound`, since it's the value should
 be returned by the server in this case.

 Alright, all done.
 Now it's time to rerun the test!